 Have you ever considered a career as a medical science liaison (MSL)?
-With the prominence of MSLs on the rise, more and more companies are looking to hire these expert professionals.
-Due to the demanding job role and requirements, it can be hard to get an MSL position if you lack previous experience.
-Here are some things to know if you’re looking to break into the MSL industry.
+With the prominence of MSLs (also known as medical liaisons) on the rise, more and more companies are looking to hire these therapy experts.
+Breaking into a career as an MSL can be challenging as most roles require extensive experience.
+Here are some things to take into account if you’re looking to start a career as a medical science liaison in the pharmaceutical or medical devices industry.

 What is a medical science liaison?

-Put simply, an MSL is a therapy area expert.
-MSL jobs are very important within the life sciences industry (pharmaceuticals, biotechnology, medical device and contract research organisations), responsible for engaging with the wider medical community and serving as a scientific resource to educate and advise on upcoming advances in treatments.
+Put simply, an MSL is a subject matter expert.
+MSLs play an important role in any pharma, biotech or medical device company as they are responsible for interacting with the wider medical community.
+Their role is to inform and advise on upcoming advances in treatments.

 It is an MSL’s job to liaise with internal stakeholders (sales and marketing teams) to ensure that they promote an accurate and relevant message.
-MSLs are a non-commercial, field-based resource that is responsible for representing the company that they work for, making them vital to its success.
-They have advanced scientific training and concentrate on a specific therapy area – for example, oncology or cardiology – or disease.
+MSLs are a non-commercial resource responsible for representing the company that they work for, making them vital to its success.
+They have advanced scientific training and concentrate on a specific disease or therapy area, for example oncology or cardiology.

 What are the responsibilities of a medical science liaison?

-MSLs work approximately 60-80% of the time in the field, and are responsible for an area or region.
-They will meet key opinion leaders (KOLs) such as physicians and healthcare professionals, and will visit key medical and academic institutions.
+MSLs are largely field-based and are usually responsible for an area or region.
+They will meet key opinion leaders (KOLs) such as physicians and will travel to visit key medical and academic institutions.
 During these liaisons, they will educate on their field of expertise and discuss relevant scientific and clinical data.
-It is important to highlight that the role of the MSL is not to sell.
-MSLs are not a commercial tool, and their role is to scientifically advise and educate on a peer-to-peer level with doctors and KOLs.
+It is important to highlight that the role of the MSL is not to sell the product.
+MSLs are not a commercial tool, their role is to effectively sell the science behind the product by advising and educating on a peer-to-peer level with doctors and KOLs.

 There is no sales pitch involved during their meetings with medical professionals.
 Instead, they bestow information about their therapy area/disease or the scientific background behind products.
-This could include communicating data from clinical trials that their company has conducted, describing the efficacy of a drug, or simply educating hospitals on advancing treatments within their area of expertise.
+This could include communicating data from clinical trials that their company has conducted, describing the efficacy of a drug or device, or simply educating hospitals on advancing treatments within their area of expertise.
+Ways in which an MSL may educate a peer include responding to requests for information, hosting advisory boards and providing training to sales and marketing teams.

 A significant part of a MSL’s job is to keep abreast of scientific advancements in their field.
-This involves conducting their own education/research, and attending conferences.
+This involves conducting their own research and attending conferences.

 What is the demand for medical science liaisons?

-The demand for MSLs is high, as they play an extremely important role within any pharmaceutical company.
-They are vital in establishing a solid network of hospitals, physicians and KOLs, which is fundamental to the company’s success.
+The demand for MSLs is high as they play an extremely important role within any life science company.
+They are pivotal in establishing a solid network of hospitals, physicians and KOLs, which is fundamental to the company’s success.
 The more knowledgeable and competent the MSL, the more credible the company will appear.
 As the number of organisations who recognise their importance increases, so does the demand to hire MSLs.

 What qualifications or training do I need to get a medical science liaison job?